RFD 020: Parallel Conversations

 PPID-based session identity

-Use the parent process ID instead of TTY device paths.
+Use the parent process ID instead of the session leader PID.

 Rejected because PPID is unreliable.
 All tmux panes share the tmux-server PPID.
 VS Code terminal tabs may share a PPID.
 Subshells have different PPIDs than their parent shell.
-TTY device paths are more stable across these cases.
+The session leader PID (getsid) is stable across all of these cases because it looks through the process hierarchy to the original session leader.

 No conversation locks